 (1) Subject to the Salaries and Allowances Act 1975, the Commissioner is entitled to be paid such remuneration as is determined by the Governor.

-(1a) Remuneration paid to the Commissioner under subsection (1) shall be charged to the Consolidated Fund and this subsection appropriates the Consolidated Fund accordingly.
+(1a) Remuneration paid to the Commissioner under subsection (1) shall be charged to the Consolidated Account and this subsection appropriates the Consolidated Account accordingly.

 (2) The rate of remuneration of the Commissioner shall not be reduced during a term of office of the Commissioner without his or her consent.